Learn how to conduct a detailed pool feasibility study using Canibuild

 8. Save your design once all relevant information is added click on the green tick.
 This will automatically save your design into your design catalogue.

 Congratulations!
-You have uploaded a plan and are now ready to commence the swimming pool site assessment.
+You have uploaded a plan and are now ready to commence the swimming pool feasibility study

 1. Type in an address this should be the pool site you wish to do an assessment on.